wothers/items_from_text/README.md

 Most items (apart from tools) have a stack field which represents the max stack size.

+Optional for all items: "isFireproof" field (true or false) - is the item immune to burning in fire or lava.

+Optional for all items: "cookingTime" field (integer value) - marks the item as a fuel that cooks for the amount of ticks specified.

 Optional for non tool items: "isHandheld" field (true or false) - is the item held like a stick or tool.

-Optional for all items: "isFireproof" field (true or false) - is the item immune to burning in fire or lava.

 Optional for food items: "isSnack" field (true or false) - is the food consumed quickly.